-There are four extras here, three of which are pretty standard: a short catch-all about making the film, a look at Alicia Vikander’s physical preparation and a breakdown of the scene where Lara gets swept downriver.
-The last and most interesting is a 10-minute look at the franchise’s evolution, dating back to its original launch back in 1996.
+There are four extras here, three of which are pretty standard: a short catch-all about making the film, a look at Vikander’s physical preparation and a breakdown of the scene in which Lara gets swept downriver.
+The last and most interesting is a 10-minute examination of the franchise’s evolution, dating back to its original launch back in 1996.
 Gamers should enjoy it for its nostalgic flavour, though there’s zero mention of the Jolie films, which feels kind of odd.

 This is easily the best Tomb Raider movie and a solid adventure film, and seeing it should be a no brainer for fans of the series.
 For everyone else it’s a nice popcorn flick that you’re unlikely to remember much about after the credits roll.